Oatmeal Dark Chocolate Chip Cookies

 - 1/2 cup apple juice sweetened cranberries (optional)

 Preheat oven to 375.
 Mix dry ingredients in one bowl.
 Mix wet ingredients in another bowl and then mix together well.
+You may need to add more flour to get the right consistency.
 Stir in cranberries and chocolate chips.
 Bake for 12 minutes.
 Enjoy!

 Coconut oil is a heathier option for baking and can be used instead of butter or vegetable oil.
 It has a high smoke point so unlike olive oil and other ‘healthy’ oils, it doesn’t break down when heated.